Non-Traditional Programs Terms Defined

 State Standardized Awards: RBA students may earn credit through traditional college courses, standardized exams, cooperative education, institutional-based challenge exams, licensure/certification/formal training programs met through state standardized awards, military training assessed by the American Council on Education (ACE), or by portfolio review.

-Full-Time vs. Part-Time Student: A student enrolling for one to 11 credit hours is considered part time.
+Full-Time vs. Part-Time Student: A student enrolling for one to 11 credit hours is considered part-time.
 Twelve or more hours constitutes a full-time student.
-If a student qualifies for financial aid, six to eight hours will give you part-time funding; nine to 11 hours will be awarded three quarter money; 12 or more hours are considered a full-time financial aid recipient.
+If a student qualifies for financial aid, six to eight hours will give you part-time funding; nine to 11 hours will be awarded three-quarter money; 12 or more hours are considered a full-time financial aid recipient.

 Area of emphasis: RBA students are provided a comprehensive general education degree without the requirement of a major, and students design a course of study that best fits their own needs.
-However, RBA students may choose a plan of study that includes an Area of Emphasis (AOE) that will allow them to continue on for graduate and/or professional studies.
+However, RBA students may choose a plan of study that includes an Area of Emphasis (AOE) that will allow them to continue for graduate and/or professional studies.

 Regents Bachelor of Arts degree: The RBA degree is similar to all other Bachelor degrees, but with incredible flexibility.
 RBA graduates can continue their education by pursuing graduate degrees in such programs as Business Administration (MBA), Psychology (MS), Communication Studies (MA), Medical School (MA), or Law School (MS).

 Board of Governors AAS degree: If you have attended college in the past but never earned a degree, this flexible program can put a degree within reach.
 This is a flexible degree that offers an opportunity to transform life experience into college credit.